nasa-jpl/autoRIFT/README.md

 ## 3. Features

-* fast algorithm that finds displacement between the two images using sparse search and iteratively progressive chip sizes
+* fast algorithm that finds displacement between the two images (a.k.a source and template) using sparse search and iteratively progressive chip (template) sizes
+* user can specify unstructured search centers (center of the search window in the source), chip sizes, search offsets (center displacement of the template compared to the source) and search ranges (the extent to which the source is searched in reference to the search center)
 * faster than the conventional "ampcor"/"denseampcor" algorithm in ISCE by almost an order of magnitude
 * support various preprocessing modes on the given image pair, e.g. either the raw image (both texture and topography) or the texture only (high-frequency components without the topography) can be used with various choices of the high-pass filter options
 * support data format of either unsigned integer 8 (uint8; faster) or single-precision float (float32)
-* user can adjust all of the relevant parameters, e.g. search limit, chip size range, etc
+* user can adjust all of the relevant parameters, as detailed below in the instructions
-* a Normalized Displacement Coherence (NDC) filter is developed to filter image chip displacemnt results based on displacement difference thresholds that are scaled to the search limit
+* a Normalized Displacement Coherence (NDC) filter is developed (Gardner et al., 2018) to filter the chip displacemnt results based on displacement difference thresholds that are scaled to the search range
 * sparse search is used to first eliminate the unreliable chip displacement results that will not be further used for fine search or following chip size iterations
 * novel nested grid design that allows chip size to progress
 * another chip size that progresses iteratively is used to determine the chip displacement results that have not been estimated from the previous iterations